HamGuy/AwesomeMenuForWindowsPhone/README.md

 AwesomeMenuForWindowsPhone
 ==========================
+Update at 2013-04-11

+Add the mutidirection self-adapt.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Update at 2013-04-04

-fix the the mentioned bugs yesterday by Mr_more (matong38@gmail.com).
+fix the the mentioned bugs yesterday by 627155mat (matong38@gmail.com).

-Thanks for the hekp of Mr_more!
+Thanks for the hekp of 627155mat!

 The MainPage.xaml.cs showed how to use it.